apache/druid/docs/tutorials/tutorial-ansi-sql-null.md

 PARTITIONED BY DAY
 ```

-After Druid finishes loading the data, run the following query to see how Druid loads the data:
+After Druid finishes loading the data, run the following query to see the data in Druid:

 ```sql
 SELECT * FROM null_data_example